 Again, if expert conferencing is agreed, it is important to establish the specific procedures in advance.
 This includes agreement on the order of expert conferencing at the hearing.
 Typically, expert conferencing is scheduled to occur after expert presentations and cross-examination by counsel have occurred.
 The idea is that differences between the experts’ positions will be clearer and more defined following cross-examination.
 Agreement should also be reached on how much time to devote to expert conferencing and how that time will be allocated between the parties.
 Typically, it is allocated equally to both parties.

 If expert conferencing is arranged, it almost always should be in addition to expert presentations, where appropriate, and cross-examination by counsel.
-Expert conferencing is intended to achieve different objectives than presentations and cross-examination and should not be used be in lieu of the right of the parties to present their case through experts and to cross-examine the expert engaged by the other side.
+Expert conferencing is intended to achieve different objectives from presentations and cross-examination and should not be used be instead of the right of the parties to present their case through experts and to cross-examine the expert engaged by the other side.

 As with pre-hearing meetings of experts, it is not always clear which experts line up on similar issues, further complicating the procedure.
 If there are multiple experts on one or both sides, expert conferencing with all experts heard simultaneously could become unwieldy.